uhm-biostats/bio220-psets/README.md

-# biol220-labs
+# biol220-psets
-Collection of labs for BIOL 220
+Collection of problem sets for BIOL 220